-The template creation facility in ATEB Suitability is a powerful, but under-utilised tool.
+The template creation facility in ATEB Suitability is a powerful tool.
 In this guide we explain how you can set up your own bespoke, in-house templates.
-You can create as many templates as you like and they can be standardised across the company or can be created for individual advisers.
+Templates can be standardised across the company or can be created for individual advisers.

 Before you start: